30 Healthy Office Snacks You’ll Feel Good About Eating

 This low-carb, high-protein snack tastes like pizza fresh out of the oven.
 They’re the best keto-friendly snack.
 Made from real cheese, these puffed protein crisps are perfect for those Friday afternoons when you’re ready for the weekend.
 Each serving has 90 calories, 3 grams of fat, 2 grams of carbs, 1 gram of sugar and 14 grams of protein.

 Avocado salsa may not be one of your go-to homemade work snacks—so it’s time to spice things up.
 Adding creamy avocado to your hearty salsa of tomatoes, corn and beans brings healthy fats to keep you satisfied until dinner.
 Serve with baked tortilla chips or sliced bell peppers.
 One serving has 82 calories, 7 grams of fat, 2 grams of fiber and 1 gram of protein.

 Do like our own Executive Culinary Director, Sarah Farmer, and take five minutes tonight to prep this creamy, tasty snack for tomorrow.
 Place the ingredients in a mason jar, give it a shake and stick it in the fridge.
 In the morning, you’ll have a rich, filling snack with 349 calories, 8 grams of fat, 7 grams of fiber and 14 grams of protein.

-An office snacks round-up would not be complete without a rich chocolate treat—this one just happens to be healthy too!
-These peanut butter chocolate protein bars are made from real plant-based ingredients like cocoa powder, brown rice, peanuts and cassava flour.
-Each bar contains 190 calories and 12 grams of protein.
+An office snacks list would not be complete without a rich chocolate treat—this one just happens to be healthy, too!
+These peanut butter-chocolate protein bars are made from real plant-based ingredients like cocoa powder, brown rice, peanuts and cassava flour.
+Each TRUWOMEN protein bar contains 190 calories and 12 grams of protein.